pbrus/binary-doppler-beaming/README.md

 ## Installation

 The software was written in *Python 3.4*.
-To install it please type from the command line:
+To install it, please type from the command line:
 ```bash
 $ sudo pip3 install git+https://github.com/pbrus/binary-doppler-beaming
 ```